thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 }
 ```

-As you have probably noticed, the class constructor arguments are given to the `Column` attribute via the
+As you have probably noticed, the class constructor arguments are given to the `Cell` attribute via the
 `castArguments` which can provide more fine-grained behaviour.

 ### value, first and nth